MultiDavid2/Divergences_of_darkness-Multiplayer-PUIR/README.md

 The mod itself is a merge between DoD Multiplayer 1.9 and Igor PUIR (whatever version Reno has it up to right now) and contains a great deal of changes to DoD to try to make it more enjoyable and balanced.

-I am not the best at organizing a global list of changes, but some of the more relevant ones, as of now, include:
+I am not the best at organizing a global list of changes, but some of them, as of now, are:

 -An attempt at a functional Beornia.